 Risk Assessment Training Course

 Risk assessment is the foundation of effective workplace safety management.
 By systematically identifying hazards and evaluating the likelihood and severity of potential harm, organisations can implement appropriate control measures before incidents occur.
-This proactive approach is not just good practice; it’s a legal requirement under Irish law.
+This proactive approach is not just good practice; it is a legal requirement under Irish law.

 The Risk Assessment Training Course combines legislative knowledge with practical application.
-You’ll learn the three-step risk assessment process endorsed by the Health and Safety Authority (HSA), understand the General Principles of Prevention, and practice conducting risk assessments using realistic workplace scenarios.
+You will learn the three-step risk assessment process endorsed by the Health and Safety Authority (HSA), understand the General Principles of Prevention, and practice conducting risk assessments using realistic workplace scenarios.

-By the end of the course, you’ll be confident in your ability to identify workplace hazards, evaluate risks systematically, select appropriate control measures, and document your findings in a format that supports your organisation’s Safety Statement.
+By the end of the course, you will be confident in your ability to identify workplace hazards, evaluate risks systematically, select appropriate control measures, and document your findings in a format that supports your organisation’s Safety Statement.

 Beyond legal compliance, effective risk assessment delivers real benefits: